How to add a custom storage volume#

 lxc storage volume attach <pool_name> <block_volume_name> <instance_name>

-By default, the storage volume is added to the instance with the volume name as the device name.
+By default, the custom storage volume is added to the instance with the volume name as the device name.
 If you want to use a different device name, you can add it to the command:

 lxc storage volume attach <pool_name> <filesystem_volume_name> <instance_name> <device_name> <location> lxc storage volume attach <pool_name> <block_volume_name> <instance_name> <device_name>

 Configure I/O limits#

 When you attach a storage volume to an instance as a disk device, you can configure I/O limits for it.